 The key to finding suitable housing in Florence is for expats to base the search on the lifestyle they prefer.
 If they prefer the hustle and bustle of the city life, then the city centre is for them, though quieter and less touristy areas do exist.
 There are many areas and suburbs to choose from in Florence.
 Keep in mind that it’s a relatively compact city, especially in the Centro Storico within the old city walls.
 The central areas are also more expensive than the outlying suburbs.

 Types of accommodation in Florence

 Nearly all of Florence's housing options are in apartment buildings.
 These palazzi vary in size and some come with balconies, small terraces, cellar storage units or garage space, which will likely cost extra.

 Few buildings have elevators, but the air and light are generally better on higher floors.
 Housing ranges from old buildings to newer structures, and expats are likely to get more space for their money the further they are from the historic centre.

 Finding accommodation in Florence

 The best place to start a property search is online.
-Even before moving to Florence, expats should browse web listings, although should never commit to a lease or put down a deposit before physically viewing a property and getting a feel for the area it’s in.
+Even before moving to Florence, expats should browse web listings or even do a social media search.
+However, new arrivals should never commit to a lease or put down a deposit before physically viewing a property and getting a feel for the area it’s in.

 Once in Italy, expats can work through a local real estate agent or browse the affitto (rental) sections in the newspaper classifieds.
 There are also frequent advertisements in The Florentine, an English-language local newspaper.

-To secure a lease, expats typically pay a deposit of up to three months' rent, but expats should always visit their prospective flat with the landlord and/or leasing agent before signing a lease to take note any repairs to be made before moving in.
+To secure a lease, expats typically must often pay a deposit of up to three months' rent, but should always visit their prospective flat with the landlord and/or leasing agent before signing a lease to take note any repairs to be made before moving in.